 The air purifier has the following dimensions: 26.6 by 6.9 by 10 inches and weighs about 16 pounds.
 Encased in an ABS plastic body, the purifier has a modern, space-saving, and stylish design that fits any home decor.

 Thanks to the use of ABS plastic, the air purifier can withstand impact and damage.
 The air intake is on the front while the outlet is at the top.
-The bottom to top airflow concepts ensures more pollutants get trapped and clean air distributed in the room.
+The bottom to top airflow concepts ensures more pollutants get trapped, and the clean air is distributed in the room.
 At the top, you’ve got the controls.

 Next is the UV button.
 When you press the button, it turns on the UV LED lights and turns it off when you press it again.
-The UV light’s purpose is to kill airborne germs and viruses such as staph, influenza, and rhinovirus.
-By doing so, you and your family get to live in a healthy, germ-free environment.
+The UV light’s purpose is to deactivate airborne germs in the filter.
+By doing so, the filter prevents any mold or bacterial growth on it.

 Last, we have the purification volume button.
 Its purpose is to adjust the fan speed.
 Above the button, you’ve got the status of the fan speed.
 They include low, medium, and high.
-The higher the fan speed, the more air changes the unit can make, but the more noise it makes.
+The higher the fan speed, the more air changes the unit can make, but it makes more noise.

-The air purifier has a 3-stage filtration system.
-This system has the following filters: an activated carbon pre-filter and a True HEPA filter.
-The combined pre-filter traps large particles such as dust, pet hair, and lint.
+The air purifier has a 2-stage physical filtration system: an activated carbon pre-filter and a True HEPA filter.
+The composite pre-filter traps large particles such as dust, pet hair, and lint.

-Next is the True HEPA filter.
-This filter removes 99.97% of 0.3-micron airborne pollutants from the air.
-It removes dust, pollen, smoke particles, airborne bacteria, and other airborne allergens.
+Next is the True HEPA filter as the main particle trapper.
+This filter removes 99.97% of 0.3-micron airborne pollutants from the air, including fine dust, pollen, smoke particles, airborne bacteria, and other airborne allergens.

-The carbon pre-filter has a lifespan of 3 months, while the True HEPA filter has a lifespan of 12 months.
+The carbon pre-filter has a lifespan of 3 months, while it is 12 months for the True HEPA filter.
 You can also monitor the status of the filters by checking the filter replacement indicator.

 To replace the filters, buy original replacement filters.
 To remove the back cover, grasp the wedging block and pull outwards.
 You should see the filter assembly.
 To remove the filters, hold the drawstring on both ends and pull.